alifpay/swe/README.md

 ```

 - What do you understand by byte and rune data types?
 How are they represented?
-- What is a goroutine? what is difference between thread?
-- Deadlocks and race conditions?

 - What are the three uses of "..." in Go?
 - What's the difference between a type definition and a type alias?
 - What does the keyword "make" do?